-Table 2 Zyxel Device Management Mode Comparison
+Table 5 Zyxel Device Management Mode Comparison

 When the Zyxel Device is in standalone mode and connects to a DHCP server, it uses the IP address assigned by the DHCP server.
 Otherwise, the Zyxel Device uses the default static management IP address (192.168.1.2).
-You can use the NCC Discovery screen to allow the Zyxel Device to be managed by the NCC.
+You can use the NCC Discovery or AC Discovery screen to allow the Zyxel Device to be managed by the NCC or an AC, respectively.

-When the Zyxel Device is managed by the NCC, it acts as a DHCP client and obtains an IP address from the NCC.
-It can be configured ONLY by the NCC.
+When the Zyxel Device is managed by the NCC or an AC, it acts as a DHCP client and obtains an IP address from the NCC/AC.
+It can be configured ONLY by the NCC/AC.
 To change the Zyxel Device back to standalone mode, use the Reset button to restore the default configuration.
-Alternatively, you need to check the NCC for the Zyxel Device's IP address and use FTP to upload the default configuration file at conf/ system-default.conf to the Zyxel Device and reboot the device.
+Alternatively, you need to check the NCC/AC for the Zyxel Device's IP address and use FTP to upload the default configuration file at conf/system-default.conf to the Zyxel Device and reboot the device.